India tells Malaysia found no sign of missing jet

 "It went very near Port Blair, that much we understand from information available," said a senior military official with knowledge of the investigation.
 "It had gone into Indian airspace and then it was not clear where the plane went after Port Blair."

-An Indian Defense Ministry spokesman declined to comment on whether the aircraft had flown over Port Blair.
+An Indian Defence Ministry spokesman declined to comment on whether the aircraft had flown over Port Blair.

 India has said it is possible that the military radars were switched off as it operates on an "as required" basis in that area.